Presentations are a chance for you, the presenter, to shine.

 💡 How to keep your audience interested?

 Switch up your presentation as much as possible to keep your audience interested - that means adding statistics, short videos, or pausing to ask questions.
+Read out our guide on how to make a presentation and how to embed a video in an email.

 Back up your points with real-life examples